 Founder and President

 Ty Canty is Founder and President of Fashion Fights Cancer.
 Prior to founding FFC, Ty was owner of Enigmatology Boutique, and co-owner of Archives New York.
 He has been featured in W Magazine, Harper’s Bazaar, Style.com, Huffington Post, and participates in New York Fashion Week.
-Ty has developed programs and partnerships with Beth Israel, American Cancer Society, Memorial Sloan Kettering, and POETIC (which has 10 hospitals across the nation) He is a board member of the Eugene Gasana Jr Foundation), which helps kid defeat cancer throughout Africa and the World.
+Ty has developed programs and partnerships with Beth Israel, American Cancer Society, Memorial Sloan Kettering, and POETIC (which has 10 hospitals across the nation).
+He is also a board member of the Eugene Gasana Jr Foundation, which helps kids defeat cancer throughout Africa and the World.

 Co-Founder and Senior Vice President of Marketing

 Kara Solomon is a co-founder of Fashion Fights Cancer.
 She has over 15 years of experience as a marketing professional with notable institutions including the American Lung Association, PFLAG NYC, and Touro College.

 Senior Vice President for Program and Business Development

 Based on her experience in developing programs that meet critical community and health needs, Alice brings FFC successful community collaborations that result in stronger services, programs, and partnerships.
 Alice is an education and organizational consultant, former school principal, Director of Federal and State Programs, State Education Director, and Reading Specialist.
 She is also a successful grant writer, with $150 million written in the last four years.